GeoscienceAustralia/hiperseis/seismic/catalogue/merge_catalogues_python_new/README.md

 # Description
-These scripts will take catalogues of events and produce a single merged list of the catalogues.
+These scripts will take catalogues of events and produce a single merged list of all events in the catalogue, and their picks.

 Workflow
 --------